 Last February I was privy to a debate among the guys over how much effort a dude should put into Valentine’s Day.
-(Though we are always looking for more women to join the woods crew, it is largely a testosterone heavy zone.)
 They debated over the artifice and commercialism of the holiday.
 Nevertheless, some went the flowers and chocolate route.
 Others insisted neither he nor his partner cared.
 And a few were even hostile over being forced to show affection on a day that was not of their choosing.

 Maple Panna Cotta with Fresh Berries and Hibiscus Flower Infused Maple Syrup